Raju Gari Gadhi 2: Plot

-The film begins with three youngsters Ashwin (Ashwin Babu), Kishore (Vennela Kishore), and Praveen (Praveen), who are friends from college days, deciding to lead a life by investing in a resort business.
+The film begins with three youngsters - Ashwin, Kishore, and Praveen - who are friends from college days, deciding to lead a life by investing in a resort business.
 As they start the business, everything goes smoothly until they begin to witness paranormal activities in the resort, making their lives tougher.
-Immediately, they contact a nearby Church Father (Naresh), but it fails miserably, and their fear of that ghost increases.
-The Father suggests they approach a world-renowned mentalist named Rudra (Nagarjuna Akkineni) who has parlor tricks, mental tenacity to make clever guesses, special powers of contacting with the spirits, and also assists the Police Department as a human lie detector with his cold reading techniques.
+Immediately, they contact a nearby church father, but it fails miserably, and their fear of that ghost increases.
+The Father suggests they approach a world-renowned mentalist named Rudra who has parlor tricks, mental tenacity to make clever guesses, special powers of contacting with the spirits, and also assists the Police Department as a human lie detector with his cold reading techniques.
 Rudra decides to solve the mystery in the resort.
-Beyond a shadow of the doubt, he finds out that it is a soul of a girl Amrutha (Samantha Ruth Prabhu), who is seeking answers for her death.
-Rudra ensures Amrutha that he will help her.
+Beyond a shadow of doubt, he finds that it is a soul of a girl Amrutha, who is seeking answers for her death.
+Rudra assures Amrutha that he will help her.

-So, she starts revealing her past.
-Amrutha was a bright and intelligent student who has grown up with values and norms given by her father Parandhamaiah (Rao Ramesh).
-Once, she goes out on a college excursion when someone secretly films her while bathing in the same resort which is purchased by three youngsters and uploaded on the internet, which led to her father’s suicide.
-After that, Amrutha also committed suicide due to the pain caused by society.
+Amrutha starts revealing her past.
+She was an intelligent student who has grown up with values and norms given by her father Parandhamaiah.
+Once, she goes out on a college excursion when someone secretly films her while bathing in the same resort, which is purchased by three youngsters and uploaded on the internet, which led to her father’s suicide.
+After this, Amrutha also committed suicide out of humiliation.
 Now, Rudra starts his investigation to catch the real culprit.
-At last, he cracks the mystery it is Kiran (Abhinaya), the daughter of Chandra Shekar (Devan), who is the Vice Chancellor of the Institution.
-The reason behind Kiran's deed is jealousy, about Amrutha's popularity and her love interest Nandu's (Nandu) fondness towards Amrutha.
-After knowing the truth, Amrutha tries to kill Kiran, but Rudra obstructs her way by remembering the morals taught by her father and making her soul rest in peace.
-Finally, the movie ends with the three youngsters running their resort successfully with a caution that cell phones are not allowed and Rudra moving towards a new mission.
+At last, he finds that the culprit is Kiran, the daughter of Chandra Shekar, who is the Vice Chancellor of the Institution.
+The reason behind Kiran's deed is jealousy about Amrutha's popularity and her love interest Nandu's fondness towards Amrutha.
+After knowing the truth, Amrutha tries to kill Kiran, but Rudra stops her way by reminding the morals taught by her father and making her soul rest in peace.
+With that Kiran is arrested for her crime.
+Finally, the movie ends with the three youngsters running their resort successfully with a caution that cell phones are not allowed and Rudra moving on to a new mission.